Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 }
 ```

 * The P4 program needs to specify the order in which different tables should be applied.
-Here, the table `report_packet` is applied in the ingress to clone the packet and table
+Here, the table `report_packet` is applied to each packet on ingress to clone the packet.
-`add_out_header` is applied at the egress to add `out_header` to the cloned packet.
+In the egress pipeline, and table `add_out_header` adds an `out_header` only to the cloned packets.
 The metadata field `standard_metadata.instance_type` is used to differentiate between the
-original and the cloned packets at the egress.
+original and the cloned packets in the egress pipeline.

 ```
 control ingress {
 	apply(report_packet);